ducalex/doom-ng-odroid-go/README.md

 - Proper mixing.
 Currently the music is mixed in the audio stream as if it were a sound effect,  it causes the volume to go down when actual sound effects are playing.

 - Fix the options menu and support its sound levels.
-(Mostly done but not yet gamepad compatible)
+(Mostly done but not yet gamepad compatible).

 - Cheat menu instead of the weird key combinations.